TV Brasil: Programming

 TV Brasil affiliated stations broadcast four hours a day of regional programing.
 It also broadcast Brazilian films and programs made by other public television channels.
-The programming of is divided into five daily streams: children, animation, audio-visual, citizenship and sports.
+The programming of is divided into five daily streams: children, animation, audio-visual, citizenry and sports.

 Franklin Martins, Secretary of Social Communication, has commented that TV Brasil's programming is not yet fully prepared and may suffer from late changes.
 Martins also said he wished to use public opinion polls to determine the programming.

+Logo evolutions

 Stations

 Among self-owned and affiliated stations, TV Brasil reaches over 30 municipalities throughout all regions of Brazil.
 On the rest of the country, TV Brasil's availability is limited to satellite and cable television.
 Its live programming can also be watched on the network's official website.